 a) UlThroughputNSgNBNgU

 b) This KPI describes the upstream throughput of a network slice instance at gNB/CU-UP end on the NgU interface.
 It is obtained by measuring the total number of upstream octets provided over NgU interface from NG-RAN to UPF, related to the single network slice, divided by the granularity period (in milliseconds).

-The KPI unit is kbit/s and the KPI type is MEAN.
+b-1) Integer, kbit/s

+b-2) MEAN

 c)